 Final thoughts on listing WooCommerce variations

-By giving customers extra choice and flexibility in how you display variations, you can encourage multiple or bulk sales for your WooCommerce variable product.
+By giving customers extra choice and flexibility in how WooCommerce display variations as list, you can encourage multiple or bulk sales for your WooCommerce variable product table.
 Customers are no longer limited to a single page for choosing product variations.
-Instead, they can add variations to the cart directly from other areas such as product category pages, your main shop and any other page on your WordPress site.
+Instead, they can add different variations to the checkout cart directly from other areas such as product category pages, your main shop, and also any other page on your WordPress site.
 This reduces the number of clicks - vital for improving your WooCommerce store's conversion rate.